Blast Beat (film)

-Blast Beat is a 2020 American coming-of-age drama film that premiered on January 26, 2020, at the 2020 Sundance Film Festival.
+Blast Beat is a 2020 American coming-of-age drama film, starring Mateo and Moisés Arias.
 It is about two Colombian brothers in the US in 2000, written by Erick Castrillon and Esteban Arango and directed by Arango.
 It runs for 105 minutes and was acquired by Sony Pictures for distribution.
 It is in English and Spanish with English subtitles.
 There is a lot of "metal culture" and dancing in the film.
 It competed in the Sundance Dramatic Competition.
-It was released on May 21, 2021, by Vertical Entertainment.
+It premiered on January 26, 2020, at the 2020 Sundance Film Festival and was digitally released on May 21, 2021, by Vertical Entertainment.